Suvabrataroy/grid-token-util/README.md

-# Grid AI Token Utilization — Distributed AI Coding Platform
+# Grid AI Token Utilization — Distributed AI based Coding Platform

   Grid Computing is an open-source distributed platform that intelligently routes AI coding tasks to idle developer machines across your organisation / dev teams .
 Instead of centralising expensive API keys on a single server, tasks are executed